Stasera a casa di Alice: Plot

 Saverio and Filippo are two friends who manage together the religious travel agency owned by their wives in Rome.
 However, Filippo's wife has discovered that he has been having an affair with Alice, a beautiful and outgoing girl.
-Filippo is kicked out of the household, but Saverio manage to convince his friend to abandon Alice and return back home and his duties as a family man.
-However, upon meeting Alice Saverio too falls deeply in love with the girl, and for a while continues to see him behind both his family and Filippo's back.
+Filippo is kicked out of the household, but Saverio manages to convince his friend to abandon Alice and return home and his to duties as a family man.
+However, upon meeting Alice Saverio too falls deeply in love with the girl, and for a while continues to see her behind both his family and Filippo's back, and ignoring his freshly adopted grown up child who had just arrived to Rome from a war zone.

 Filippo as well misses Alice terribly.
 Eventually he finds out about the double betrayal of Saverio.
-After a failed threesome with Alice, the two men agree to take turns in courting and trying to bed her, but that plan also fails.
-Meanwhile they are thrown out of their homes and their job, while Alice struggles to support her catatonic sister.
+After a public quarrel, the two men agree to take turns in courting and trying to bed her, but that plan also fails when Alice finds out and even offers a threesome, which the two men are unable to consume.
+To get rid of the rival, Filippo denounces Saverio to his wife, who throws him out.
+But then Filippo denounces himself as well, not to leave his ex friend able to pursue the affair with Alice undisturbed.
+Meanwhile they are fired from their job, while Alice keeps struggling to support her catatonic sister and to find a serious job as an actress.

 When her sister commits suicide, Alice decides to leave everything behind.
-Luckily she can take a new job as a soap-opera actress abroad.
-She abandons both Saverio and Filippo, leaving only a recorded message.
-The movie ends with the duo deciding to try once more a return to their family and normal life.
+She vanishes from Saverio's and Filippo's life, leaving just a recorded message in which she claims to have been offered at last a big role abroad, as a soap-opera actress.
+The movie ends with the duo deciding to try once more a return to their family and normal life, although preserving Alice's home as she left it, just in case she will return.